usajpn/fpv_parser/README.md

 # FPV Parser

+A video parser which merges multiple vidoes then erases the audio of the merged video.

 ## Step 1
 Put the video files in the `input_video` folder.
 The videos inside the folder will be merged and the audio will be erased.